Droopy Eyelid (Ptosis) in Downtown Manhattan, NYC

 Your NYC ophthalmologist may diagnose ptosis from the appearance of your eyelid during a routine eye exam.
 It’s usually more difficult to diagnose based solely on appearance if both eyelids are affected.
 A slit-lamp test may be performed, which allows your eye doctor to examine the structure of the eye using a high intensity light source.
 Your visual field is also tested which measures how far up and down and to each side your eye sees without moving.

-How Do You Treat Droopy Eyelid?
+How Do You Treat Droopy Eyelid in Downtown Manhattan?

 Options for non-surgical droopy eyelid treatment include: